 - Start the VPN client (there will probably be an icon on your Windows desktop).
 Hit the Quick Connect button in the desktop client window.
 After a few seconds you should be connected to the “best” VPN server for you.

 As long as the VPN desktop client is running, all your computer’s connections to the internet should be protected by the VPN.
-However, one thing that the desktop client can’t do for you is protect you against WebRTC leaks.
-This kind of leak originates in Chrome and some other web browsers, and is best controlled by a browser extension.
+However, one thing that the desktop client can’t do is protect you against WebRTC leaks.
+This kind of leak originates in Chrome and some other web browsers and is best controlled by a browser extension.

 How to set up a VPN on Google Chrome

 VPN browser extensions have some advantages and some disadvantages relative to a VPN’s full desktop client.
 A Chrome VPN extension can be much more convenient since it is right there in the browser window, instead of being another program you need to access and run.

 At the same time, browser extensions can’t be as big as desktop clients, nor use as much computing power.
 As a result, VPN browser extensions either require the desktop client to be installed so they can function as remote controls for it (ExpressVPN), or they can function without the desktop client, but can only provide a subset of the capabilities of the desktop client (NordVPN, Surfshark, and many others).

 Another potential drawback of the standalone VPN Chrome extensions is that they only protect communications between Chrome and the Internet.
 Anything that doesn’t use Chrome to communicate with the outside world will be unprotected.

 From the security and privacy perspective, it is far better to run both the desktop client and the browser extension, ensuring you have access to the full power of your VPN service and protecting everything on your device that communicates over the Internet.